Donate by credit card, online at Fractured Atlas

 Over the years, Liberation Theatre Company is grateful to these generous donors for making our work possible:

-Mary Duke Biddle Foundation, NYSCA, Lynn Handleman Foundation, LMCC, West Harlem Development Corp., Harlem Arts Alliance, Open Meadows Foundation, Pun Bandhu, Brittany Bellizeare, Christopher Davis, Gloria Watts Davis, J. Andrew Dolan, Elizabeth Pantaleoni & David Duchovny, Nancy Feinglass, Francette Foote, Perri Gaffney, Laura and Scott Gewirtz, Carson Gleberman, Deborah Goodwin, Sheri Graubert, Donnetta Grays, Geraldine Gregg, Marguerite Ho, Mike Hodge, Kristin Horton, Wayne Jelks, Marjorie Johnson, Russell Jones, Lisa Kadin, Ariel Kochi, Andrea Lepcio, Jennifer Leshem, Eric Lockley, Margie Loeb, Anne Markowitz, MayDecember Productions, Inc, Jonathan McCrory, Kim Merrill, Tuck Milligan, Rondy Miller, New York University - The Tisch School of the Arts, Denise Pelletier, Lori Philipson, Martina Potratz, Stephen Reyes, Sadah Proctor, Jenny Seastone, Nandita Shenoy, Tylie Shider, Heather Simms, Keith R. Smith, Casandra Steele, Elizabeth Stern, Strategic Rehabilitation Services, Cara Naiman & Clark Sugg, Albert Taylor, Bernard J. Tarver, Shona Tucker, Elizabeth Van Dyke, Channie Waites, Gloria Watts-Davis, Connie Wong, C. Bella Wright, Todd and Marla Wyche, Mel Wymore, Nancy Zamudio
+A.R.T./NY, Mary Duke Biddle Foundation, NYSCA, Lynn Handleman Foundation, LMCC, West Harlem Development Corp., Harlem Arts Alliance, Open Meadows Foundation, Pun Bandhu, Brittany Bellizeare, Christopher Davis, Gloria Watts Davis, J. Andrew Dolan, Elizabeth Pantaleoni & David Duchovny, Nancy Feinglass, Francette Foote, Perri Gaffney, Laura and Scott Gewirtz, Carson Gleberman, Deborah Goodwin, Sheri Graubert, Donnetta Grays, Geraldine Gregg, Marguerite Ho, Mike Hodge, Kristin Horton, Wayne Jelks, Marjorie Johnson, Russell Jones, Lisa Kadin, Ariel Kochi, Téa Leoni, Andrea Lepcio, Jennifer Leshem, Eric Lockley, Margie Loeb, Anne Markowitz, MayDecember Productions, Inc, Jonathan McCrory, Kim Merrill, Tuck Milligan, Rondy Miller, New York University - The Tisch School of the Arts, Denise Pelletier, Lori Philipson, Martina Potratz, Stephen Reyes, Sadah Proctor, Jenny Seastone, Nandita Shenoy, Tylie Shider, Heather Simms, Keith R. Smith, Casandra Steele, Elizabeth Stern, Strategic Rehabilitation Services, Cara Naiman & Clark Sugg, Albert Taylor, Bernard J. Tarver, The Rea Charitable Trust, Shona Tucker, Elizabeth Van Dyke, Channie Waites, Gloria Watts-Davis, Connie Wong, C. Bella Wright, Todd and Marla Wyche, Mel Wymore, Nancy Zamudio